Fenyx4/UltimaAutosplitters/dosbox/ultima1/readme.txt

 > Seems like everything is two-bytes in Cheat Engine for Ultima 1,
     don't forget to set that for new addresses.

+> Dosbox version is 0.74-2.1, so use that for Cheat Engine compatibility.